 Although the trigger is known (heavy exercise) the biological mechanisms which lead to EIA asthma attacks, and to such a high prevalence in athletes, are currently unknown.

-It's suggested that extensive breathing of cold air via the mouth may be a factor - although it's also prevalent (though to a lesser extent) in athletes who compete in 'Summer' sports.
+It's suggested that extensive breathing of cold air via the mouth may be a factor - although it's also found (though to a lesser extent) in athletes who compete in 'Summer' sports.

 For extensive technical details see Allergy Journal Volume 63, Issue 4.